fwcd/swift-minecraft-pi/README.md

 [![Build](https://github.com/fwcd/swift-minecraft-pi/actions/workflows/linux.yml/badge.svg)](https://github.com/fwcd/swift-minecraft-pi/actions/workflows/linux.yml)

-A small library that interfaces with the Minecraft Pi Edition API, letting you place blocks, query the player's position and more in a running world.
+A small library that interfaces with the Minecraft Pi Edition API and lets you place blocks, query the player's position and more in the Minecraft world.

-It also provides a great environment for learning to program Swift on a Raspberry Pi.
+It also provides a great environment for learning how to program Swift on a Raspberry Pi.

 ## Example